cyphar/keplerk2-halo/README.md

 ![piscoexample.png](piscoexample.png)

 ### License ###

-The source code under `scripts/` is licensed under version 2 of the GNU General Public License:
+The source code under `scripts/` is licensed under the ([GPLv3 or later](https://www.gnu.org/licenses/gpl-3.0.en.html)) License.

 ```
-keplerk2-halo: Halo Photometry of Contaminated Kepler/K2 Pixels
 Copyright (C) 2015 Aleksa Sarai <cyphar@cyphar.com>

-This program is free software; you can redistribute it and/or
+This program is free software: you can redistribute it and/or modify
-modify it under the terms of version 2 of the GNU General Public
+it under the terms of the GNU General Public License as published by
-License as published by the Free Software Foundation.
+the Free Software Foundation, either version 3 of the License, or
+(at your option) any later version.

 This program is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of